 Variables (Game Rules)

-Global and local variables are unrelated to [SP] and [MP] differences.
+Global, player, and team variables are unrelated to [SP] and [MP] differences.
 They can be used in a rule triggered by both types of logic.

 Logic: